clawpack/doc/doc/developers.rst

 Install a read-only copy of all the main repositories as described above in :ref:`developers_gitclone`.

-Note that the repositories will each be checked out to a specific commit and will probably be in a detached-head state.
+**Important Note:** The repositories will each be checked out to a specific commit and will probably be in a detached-head state.
 You will need to checkout `master` in each repository to see the current head of the master branch.